EnzoNMigliano/Black-Lives-Matter-and-Social-Justice/README.md

  The data was utilized for our different staticals analisys ranging from descriptive to predictive analytics, as well as good visualizations of the problems.

+*NOTE: ALl the data sets and the R code utilizes are available in the project repository*

 ### Sample Analysis and Insights